RustCrypto/SSH/ssh-key/README.md

 | `sk‑ecdsa‑sha2‑nistp256@openssh.com` | ✅     | ✅     | ✅   | ⛔     | ⛔️   | ✅️     | ⛔        | `alloc`  |
 | `sk‑ssh‑ed25519@openssh.com`         | ✅     | ✅     | ✅   | ⛔     | ⛔️   | ✅️️     | `ed25519` | `alloc`  |

-By default *no algorithms are enabled* and you will get an `Error::AlgorithmUnsupported` error if you try to use them.
+By default *no SSH signature algorithms are enabled* and you will get an `Error::AlgorithmUnsupported` error if you try to use them.

 Enable the `crypto` feature or the "Feature" for specific algorithms in the